IKNL/vantage6-algorithms/models/glm/README.md

 ## :books: Documentation
-Check "Technical Documentation - GLM" for technical details about the algorithm and more. (<- @TODO this should be a link to the .pdf)
+Check "Technical Documentation - GLM" for technical details about the algorithm as well as the accompanying [PDF](./manual/main.pdf).

 ## :building_construction: Builds
 This repository is automatically built into a Docker image and pushed to our Docker image registry `harbor2.vantage6.ai`.